-My panel discussion on Blogger Outreach at yesterday’s Digital Non-Conference focused on this sometimes rocky relationship.
-Each panel member shares the unique experience of conducting blogger outreach professionally and being contacted by brands — each panelist is also a blogger in their spare time.
+My panel discussion on blogger outreach at yesterday’s Digital Non-Conference focused on this sometimes rocky relationship.
+Each panel member shares the unique experience of conducting blogger outreach professionally and being contacted by brands — each panelist is also a blogger in his or her spare time.

 A Community Relations Approach

 One of the biggest points of confusion with blogger outreach takes root when the brand takes a traditional, media relations approach to connecting with relevant bloggers.
 While there are several similarities between the two groups of influencers, there are enough points of difference between the media and bloggers that a different approach with each audience is critical.

 By applying a longer-term, community relations model to blogger outreach, brands can build a mutually-beneficial, long-term relationship with this influencer group as part of a broader marketing plan.

 The second biggest issue impacting blogger outreach starts earlier in the outreach process — list development.
 Like email marketing, the strength of an outreach campaign starts and ends with the list.
 While online media databases and even tools like Klout can help brands begin to identify relevant bloggers, these tools are directional and not definitive.

 In all instances, hands-on time must be spent reviewing each potential blog.
 Brands should be looking for the following factors in each blog selected.